Tyrrell 019: Competition history

-In practice the car did not make the same impact in terms of results as it has in technological advancement.
+In practice the car did not have the same impact in terms of results as it had in technological advancement.
 Although Alesi qualified a strong seventh and took a point for a sixth-place finish at its first race in San Marino, and then both qualified and finished in second place in Monaco, the remainder of the season resulted in only two points finishes.
 Nevertheless, as other teams experimented with the principle it rapidly became the norm for Formula One cars to sport a high nose cone.
 The last truly successful low nose design was the Williams FW16, built only four years after the Tyrrell's unveiling.
 After this car, all Formula One Championship winning chassis have followed Tyrrell's lead.

 The Tyrrell 019 was replaced at the end of the 1990 season by the Tyrrell 020, a further evolution of Postlethwaite's high nose principle.

+Legacy

+The car won the Autosport Racing Car of the Year Award for 1990.

+The car marked the significant point in the evolution of Formula One design in having an elevated nose cone.
+This was the first time that such an idea had been tried in Formula One racing, and set the template for aerodynamic design ever since.
+This type of nose cone was gradually adopted by other teams and became the de rigueur design by 1996.